How to engage on Twitter: Questions & Requests

 Here are different types of great questions that we frequently spot (ranked by the strength of the opportunity for engagement):

 - Direct request/ask for resources: “Do you know of an expert in xyz?”

-- Ask for help for someone else like “My niece is looking for an internship in London, anyone can help?”
+- Ask for help on behalf of someone else: “My niece is looking for an internship in London, can anyone help?”

 - Job posting

 - Business questions

 There are also questions where one should never engage in public :

 - Technical questions – If you don’t know about the topic, refrain from answering